 Section 301 of the US Trade Act of 1974 allows him to do just that, to stop what he considers unfair trade practices or practices that are harmful to the national interest.

-In fact, the above policies may stimulate growth, but they also put great pressure on the already high federal budget deficit and force the US Federal Reserve (Fed) to reconsider its interest rate path.
+In fact, the above policies may stimulate growth, but also put great pressure on the already high federal budget deficit and force the US Federal Reserve (Fed) to reconsider its interest rate path.

 More optimistically, Scott Paul, President of the Alliance for American Manufacturing, said that the President-elect's economic agenda is not only to stimulate economic growth and revive American manufacturing, but also to restore good jobs and reduce dependence on China.

-Golden age of AI?
+The Golden Age of AI?

 “We will unleash American energy and I will cut energy prices in half within a year starting January 20,” Mr. Trump declared at a campaign rally at Madison Square Garden, New York last month.